survive-the-century/survive-the-century/book/text/frontmatter_praise.md

 # Praise for *Survive the Century*

-“A sneaky-simple game that makes our climate choices real.” – Brain Kahn, *Gizmodo*
+“A sneaky-simple game that makes our climate choices real.” – Brian Kahn, *Gizmodo*

 “A climate fiction game where your choices on what narratives are highlighted will determine how well humanity will survive the 21st century.” – Fridays for Future